 The people approach

 Managing change is about making sure your people are ok at every step of the way.
 Preparing your business for Making Tax Digital with Xero is no different.
 Communication, transparency and an ability to deal with issues effectively as they arise are key.
-And with Xero on-side, you’ll have access to our partner program which provides a wealth of resources and support.
+And with Xero on-side, you’ll have access to our partner programme which provides a wealth of resources and support.
 There really is no time to delay, get your practice – and people – ready for MTD today.